getsentry/raven-python/docs/breadcrumbs.rst

 You can however also manually emit events if you want to do so.
 There are a few ways this can be done.

+Breadcrumbs are enabled by default but starting with Raven 5.15 you can disable them on a per-client basis by passing ``enable_breadcrumbs=False`` to the client constructor.

 Enabling / Disabling Instrumentation
 ------------------------------------